songexile/TuneLog/README.md

 # TuneLog

 - TuneLog is an app created in React Native.
 It allows users to sign up with their email and password to create an account.
 - The app uses the Spotify API and retrieves the users OAuth 2.0 token to retrieve and display Spotify statistics, such as Top Songs, Top Artists, etc.

+## Warning - This application requires a Spotify account as it heavily depends on the Spotify API for full useage.
+Without a Spotify account you can't access the app.

 ## List of completed/in-development features
 - **Login or create account**